Maynard Jackson: Political career

 Jackson was mayor through the period when the separate Metropolitan Atlanta Rapid Transit Authority (MARTA) obtained a large amount of federal funding for a rapid-transit rail-line system, when construction began, and when MARTA began its first rail transit service in Atlanta and in DeKalb County in 1979 and during its continual expansion thereafter.
-As mayor, he celebrated in September 1990 when Atlanta was selected as the host city for the 1996 Summer Olympic Games.
-As mayor, he accepted the Olympic flag at the 1992 closing ceremonies in Barcelona, Spain.
-He oversaw the completion of many planned public works projects, such as improvements to freeways and parks, and the completion of Freedom Parkway, which were expedited from 1990 to 1996 in preparation for the Olympic Games that began in August 1996.
+As mayor, Jackson celebrated in September 1990 when Atlanta was selected as the host city for the 1996 Summer Olympic Games.He also accepted the Olympic flag at the 1992 closing ceremonies in Barcelona, Spain.
+Jackson oversaw the completion of many planned public works projects, such as improvements to freeways and parks, and the completion of Freedom Parkway, which were expedited from 1990 to 1996 in preparation for the Olympic Games that began in August 1996.

 During Jackson's second term as mayor, the Atlanta Child Murders were ongoing between 1979 and 1981.
-He supported the Atlanta Police and other police forces in the area but also worked to calm public tensions aroused by the serial killings of black children.
+He supported the Atlanta Police and other police forces in the area but also worked to calm public tensions aroused by the serial killings of African-American children.
 The accused killer, Wayne Williams, was caught in 1981.
-Williams was convicted to serve two consecutive life sentences for the murder of two adult males, but never charged with or tried for the murder of any of the child victims.
-He is currently being held in Telfair State Prison.
+Williams was convicted to serve two consecutive life sentences for the murder of two adult males, but he was never charged with or tried for the murder of any of the child victims.
+Williams is currently being held in Telfair State Prison.

 In 1974, Jackson received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.

 Controversy

-Maynard Jackson heightened racial tensions in May 1974 when he attempted to fire the incumbent white police chief, John Inman.
+Jackson heightened racial tensions in May 1974 when he attempted to fire the incumbent white police chief, John Inman.
 Jackson believed the change was needed to grapple with Atlanta's growing crime problem and charges by the black community of police racial insensitivity toward African Americans.

-In August 1974 Mayor Jackson appointed A. Reginald Eaves, an activist and personal friend, as Public Safety Commissioner.
+In August 1974, Mayor Jackson appointed A. Reginald Eaves, an activist and personal friend, as Public Safety Commissioner.
 Eaves was criticized for lacking police experience.
 He generated controversy by appointing an ex-convict as his personal secretary and for what was considered as affirmative action in the police department, which some described as "reverse discrimination."

 Jackson fired Eaves after revelation of a police exam cheating scandal.
 Eaves was later convicted by a federal jury of extortion in 1988 after selling his vote on two rezonings.

-In 1991 Jackson awarded transgender supermodel Caroline Cossey (known under the stage name "Tula") honorary citizenship to Atlanta, though he later rescinded it after he learned that she was transgender, saying “I wouldn’t have given it to somebody whose claim to fame was being transsexual” despite Cossey having a career for many years before her gender reassignment was public knowledge.
+In 1991, Jackson awarded transgender supermodel Caroline Cossey (known under the stage name "Tula") honorary citizenship to Atlanta, though he later rescinded it after he learned that she was transgender, saying “I wouldn’t have given it to somebody whose claim to fame was being transsexual” despite Cossey having a career for many years before her gender reassignment was public knowledge.
 Cossey stated that she felt insulted by his decision.